LakshmiDeepak9653/Birthday-Wish-using-Python/README.md

   <h5>Disclaimer:-</h5>
-        See the alphabets.txt, If u want make any changes in text in the art like want to change the name, here i put my friend name so edit into your friend name, I made all the sample alphabets there ,so you can follow from that.
+        See the HELP.txt, If u want make any changes in text in the art like want to change the name, here i put my friend name so edit into your friend name, I made all the sample alphabets there ,so you can follow from that.

 > Bye